Here in Ottawa, we’re no stranger to ice. We bet you were out scraping some off your car this morning!

 Flying ice can come from anyone, is extremely dangerous, and will cause extensive damage to your car, including:

 - Structural damage like dents and torn side mirrors

-- Scratched paint
+- Scratched windshield and paint

 - Even the smallest dents can cause damage down the line!

 Just look at the footage taken from one driver’s dashboard camera when flying ice gave them a shattered windshield.

 Warning: The following video demonstrates a windshield being struck by ice.
 No one was injured in this incident, but there are sudden movements and loud sounds.

 It’s not just your car that is in danger: flying ice can have horrific consequences for the driver and passengers.
 It could even cause death.

 Not only could the ice and windshield physically hurt you, but the impact could cause you to lose control of your vehicle, and hit others, causing even more damage and injury.